 The company has a product catalog of over 4,000 items, the majority of which are percussion instruments.
 Orchestral requirements (music accessories) also represent an important product line.
 Complete furniture for symphony and opera orchestras is offered.
 This includes music stands and conductors' desks, special seating furniture for the individual instrumentalists in the orchestra, as well as transport and storage furniture.
 The flight cases for the transport of furniture and instruments of all genres are also an addition to the orchestra's needs.

 The range of percussion instruments offered goes from a 2-octave chromatic set of boobams and Stockhausen Glissando Drum (developed with the composer in person) via church bells (!!!) and Mokushos, to the Mahler Hammer and pre-set multi-percussion set for Maki Ishii's "Thirteen Drums".

 Mallets are produced in all versions required for professional playing of the percussion instruments or as custom-made products.

-Kolberg has been at the forefront of innovation in the percussion world.
-Among many other notable inventions we'd like to point out the one-piece hand-hammered timpani copper bowl, the dampening pedal system for concert bass drums, as well as the potentially lightest and in the meantime sturdiest marimba frame made out of aluminum.
+Kolberg has alway been at the forefront of innovation in the percussion world.
+Among many other notable inventions are the one-piece hand-hammered timpani copper bowl, the dampening pedal system for concert bass drums, as well as the potentially lightest and sturdiest marimba frame made out of aluminum.